tpetzoldt/hydrobio/shiny-apps/lakeplot/methods.md

 output:
   html_document:
     keep_md: true
+bibliography: references.bib
 ---

-## Scientific Methods
+## Scientific methods

-### Thermocline and 10 deg C isotherme
+### Thermocline and 10 degrees Celsius isotherme

 The thermocline is calculated with the **R** package [rLakeAnalyzer](https://cran.r-project.org/web/packages/rLakeAnalyzer/).
-Different definitions and calculation methods exist for mixing depth ($z_{mix}$) and thermocline, see for example the references in the [rLakeAnalyzer documentation](https://cran.r-project.org/web/packages/rLakeAnalyzer/vignettes/sm_algorithm.html)
+Different definitions and calculation methods exist for mixing depth ($z_{mix}$) and thermocline, see for example the references in the rLakeAnalyzer [documentation](https://cran.r-project.org/web/packages/rLakeAnalyzer/vignettes/sm_algorithm.html) (Winslow et al. 2019)

 As a simple rule of thumb, mixing depth can be estimated as the first depth where the temperature gradient is more than one degree per meter (1K/m).

 The rLakeAnalyzer algorithm is based on ...

-The 10 deg C isotherme ...
+The 10 degrees Celsius isotherme ...

-### Underwater Light Profile and Euphotic Zone
+### Underwater light profile and euphotic zone

 The underwater light $I_z$ ($I=$ irradiation) in a particular depth $z$ can be estimated from Lambert-Beer's law: